Flaxar/castlio-wiki/docs/blocks.md

 | Large workbench    | medium workbench, 5 stone | 9 slots        |

 ## Walls
 Locked doors work in the similar manner as locked chests.
-You can even use one key for chests and doors.
+Key is crafted also the same.
+You can even use one key for your chests and doors.

 | Wall          | Crafting            |
 | ------------- | ------------------- |